Want to spend less on your electricity bill this winter? Find out more

 Unlike other heating systems, air source heat pumps provide three times as much energy as is put in.
 This means that for every £1 spent on electricity to run the heat pump, you could generate £3 worth of heat for your property.

-Electric heat pumps are much cheaper to run than gas or oil heating systems and run on the Heat Pump Tariff.
+Electric heat pumps are much cheaper to run than traditional electric, gas or oil heating systems and run on the Heat Pump Tariff.

 These systems run overnight on a customer's off-peak Super Economy 12 Tariff and are the most cost-effective way to run a traditional electric heating system.